Lon Pishny

-Lon Pishny is an American politician from Kansas that currently represents the 122nd district of the Kansas House of Representatives since 2024 as a Republican.
+Lon Pishny is an American politician from Kansas who currently represents the 122nd district of the Kansas House of Representatives.
+He is as a Republican.

 Biography

 Lon Pishny was born and raised on a farm in Marshall County.
 He graduated from the Valley Heights High School in Waterville, Kansas in 1967 and earned a B.S. at Fort Hays State University (FHSU) in 1971, and an M.S. at FHSU in 1978.
 Pishny attended the College for Financial Planning earning his Certified Financial Planner status there in 1988 before attending the Graduate School of Banking at the University of Wisconsin - Madison graduating in 1991.
 Afterwards he worked as a financial counselor for various insurance agencies.
 Prior to his election to the state house Pishny was a member of the Finney County Board of Commissioners and had served on the board of the FHSU Foundation, the Kansas Public Employee Retirement System's, as a member of the State Broadband Task Force, the Kansas Supreme Court Nominating Commission, and the Workforce Investment Board.